-Human Recourses Development and Awareness Improvement

-Conducting symposium/seminars

-for Female Researchers/Teachers

-- Career consultation

-- •Career-up seminar

-- •Encouraging awards provision

-- •Female researcher mailing-list

-for Students

-- •Less "Gender and Society"

-- •Text and brochure preparation

-- •Female postgraduate student mailing-list

-for Female Secondary School Students

-- Participatory science lessons - Consultation at Open Campus "tea session"

-Positive Action

-- •Submit and implement a recommendation to reflect opinions from both men and women in decision making - Explanation about "Female researcher will be chosen when recognized as equivalent" is included in the recruitment documents - Women-only recruitment - •Sharing percentage of female researchers/staff recruited by each school/graduate school/section - •Women-only career-up system

-Balancing Work and Family

-- Childcare facilities

-- Children care after school hours during holidays

-- •Convalescent children care support
+Human Recourses Development and Awareness Improvement •Conducting symposium/seminars • for Female Researchers/Teachers Career consultation Career-up seminar Female researcher mailing-list • for Students Lesson on "Gender and Society" Text and brochure preparation Female postgraduate student mailing-list • for Female Secondary School Students Participatory science lessons Consultation at Open Campus "tea session" •

-Course of lectures about "Gender and society"

-"Gender and society" is a series of lectures held as a general education course.
+Course of lectures about "Gender and society" "Gender and society" is a series of lectures held as a general education course.
 These lectures seek to understand the various problems surrounding gender in today's society; why gender equality is necessary; and how a gender-equal society can be realized, so please be sure to attend.